 next working day.

-PLEASE NOTE THE NEW APPLICATION PROCEDURE THROUGH DYNAMIC FORMS - See Application
+PLEASE NOTE THE APPLICATION PROCEDURE IS THROUGH DYNAMIC FORMS - See Application and

 The aims of the Missouri State University faculty grant program is to enhance research